Mr-Pine/curryst/curryst.typ

     premises,
     /// The minimum amount between each premise. min-spacing,
+    /// The amount of space between the premise lines vertical-spacing,
     /// The available width for the returned content.
     ///
     /// Ideally, the width of the returned content should be bounded by this